Dec 28th - Yokohama, Japan

 BORING!!

-In Bali and Thailand, the hotels provide an excellent introduction to the grace, culture, and color of the country.
+In Bali and Thailand, the hotels provide an excellent introduction to the grace, culture,

 Others should learn from this lesson.